 Dam Square in Amsterdam

-Just a five-minute walk down the Damrak from Central Station takes you into this main Amsterdam square.
-It is usually busy with locals and tourists day and night.
-Whatever the weather, there is always something going on.
+A five-minute walk down the Damrak street from Central Station takes you to this main Amsterdam square.
+It is usually busy with locals and tourists during both day and night.

 Guided Amsterdam walking tours